gulpjs/vinyl-fs/README.md

 - Possible options for the second argument:
   - cwd - Specify the working directory the folder is relative to.
     - Default is `process.cwd()`.
+  - base - Specify the folder relative to the cwd.
+This is used to determine the file names when saving in `.dest()`.
+    - Default is the `cwd` resolves to the folder path.
   - mode - Specify the mode the files should be created with.
     - Default is the mode of the input file (file.stat.mode) if any.
     - Default is the process mode if the input file has no mode property.